Mid-Plains Community College offers the Associate of Arts, Science, and General Studies

 In some cases, completing the Associate of Arts, Associate of Science, or Associate of General Studies degree at MPCC satisfies the general education requirements at the freshman and sophomore levels at transfer institutions.
 Students should identify a possible major at the receiving institution in order to begin the appropriate sequence of courses needed to complete their baccalaureate degrees in a timely fashion.
 It is important that students wishing to complete a BA or BS degree in four years complete lower-division prerequisites at MPCC before enrolling in upper-division courses at the transfer institution.
 If prerequisites are postponed, enrollment in advanced courses and eventual graduation from the transfer institution is likely to be delayed.

 When possible, students should meet with a representative from the transfer institution to discuss a program of study.
 After transfer, students will be assigned advisors at the receiving institution.
 If students are not assigned an advisor at the receiving institution, they should seek to obtain one.
-If students encounter any difficulty in transferring courses, assistance should be requested from the Vice President for Educational Services and Student Development.
+If students encounter any difficulty in transferring courses, assistance should be requested from the Vice President of Academic Affairs or registrar.